pipelinelabo/datalaiq-wiki/configuration/certificates.md

 #### Firefox

 Installing the certificate in Firefox is simple.
-First, navigate to your Gravwell instance via HTTPS.
+First, navigate to your DatalaiQ instance via HTTPS.
 Firefox should display a screen similar to this:

 ![](firefox-warning.png)